fuzzballb/UdacityRFlearningProject1/README.md

         self.memory = ReplayBuffer(action_size, BUFFER_SIZE, BATCH_SIZE, seed)
 ```

-3. The envirionment is set up and a score system is initialized for each 100 episodes.
+3. The environment is set up and a score system is initialized for each 100 episodes.
 After this, we start looping trough the timesteps, and the agent perfoms an act

    *Navigation.ipynb*